The term “separate legal entity” is a fundamental concept in law that underlies business law and legal liability.

 - A trust will be liable to pay tax and when the HMRC is notified of it, it will have a tax reference

-- It's yes when the trustee is set up as a company
+- It's probably yes when the trustee is set up as a company

-- It's no, when the trustee(s) are individuals.
+- It's probably no when the trustee(s) are individuals.

 Example: Separate Legal Entity